-Why it works: In the words of recipe creator Heidi, this soup will help you "achieve your health goals, no matter what they are."
-It's made with Greek yogurt instead of cream, plus beta carotene-rich carrots, and antioxidant-rich, anti-inflammatory ginger, which can also curb nausea.
+In the words of recipe creator and Foodie Crush founder Heidi Larson, this soup will help you "achieve your health goals, no matter what they are."
+It's made with Greek yogurt instead of cream, plus beta carotene-rich carrots, and antioxidant-rich, anti-inflammatory ginger.

 2 tbsp. extra-virgin olive oil